microsoft/surface-duo-sdk/utils/test-utils/README.md

 enum class DeviceModel
 ```
 Enum class that can be used to represent various device models and extract coordinates that can be used for simulating gestures in UI tests.
-It can take three values:
+It can take the following values:
 - SurfaceDuo
 - SurfaceDuo2
+- HorizontalFoldIn
+- FoldInOuterDisplay
+- FoldOut
 - Other

 For Microsoft Surface Duo devices, the coordinates are all from the dual portrait point of view, and dimensions were taken from [here](https://docs.microsoft.com/dual-screen/android/surface-duo-dimensions).